Cross Species Functional Alignment

 arrange(bd.tally, desc(n_sig_term))

-Many enriched terms don’t map to a domain (), but most do ().
-Of
+Many enriched terms don’t map to a domain r bd.tally %>%

 We can plot the enrichment results, stratified by biodomain: